 “Heavy users,” those who have four or more smart home products, found it almost twice as easy to install various new devices compared with “light users,” those who own just one or two devices.
 With some products, this gap widened even further; 11 percent of light users found it hard to set up and install smart thermostats while only 4 percent of heavy users experienced any difficulty.

 Visual self-service is the process that enables customers to visually onboard smart home products without requiring the help of a technician or a contact center agent.
 It is emerging as the preferred method of device setup, installation and activation.
 The vast majority (78%) prefer to onboard a new device in self-service mode, with how-to videos ranking as the top method (55%).
 Despite this clear preference for self-service, however, 16% of consumers still end up calling a contact center for smart home support.

 Virtual Assistants expected to play a key role

-It’s clear that manufacturers and suppliers must focus on providing user-friendly self-service smart home support channels designed to enable easy self-installation, catering to novice as well as more experienced smart home device users.
-And the time to act is now, as the market is growing rapidly and has been predicted to reach $151.38 billion by 2024.
+It’s clear that manufacturers and suppliers must focus on providing user-friendly self-service smart home support channels designed to enable easy self-installation.
+It’s important to cater to novice as well as more experienced smart home device users.
+And the time to act is now, as the market is growing rapidly and has been predicted to reach $151.4 billion by 2024.